frnhr/HomingArrow/README.md

 >    --------
 >
 >    Good: `HomingArrow/HomingArrow.ino`
->    Bad: `code_for_arduino/HomingArrow.ino`
+>    Bad: `code_for_the_arduino/HomingArrow.ino`
 >
 >    --------
 >
->    This is not required by avrdude (and alternative IDEs such as Stino / Sublime Text), but a quirk of ArduinoIDE.
+>    This is not required by avrdude (the firmware uploader used by ArduinoIDE) and it certainly is not a C++ requirement.
+Moreover, some alternative IDEs such as Stino / Sublime Text don't have that restriction.
+It seems to be an arbitrary restriction, imposed decision by ArduinoIDE for no good apparent reason.

 ### Module Structure